InterCooperative-Network/icn-v3/crates/wallet/icn-wallet-pwa/README.md

 - Private keys never leave the browser
 - Cross-origin communication is restricted to trusted origins
 - All cryptographic operations are performed client-side
+- When using HTTPS, secure communication is ensured

 ## License